Our Schools Recommendation Scheme (SRS) is an equity-focused scheme aimed at helping Year 12 students gain entry into university.

 For socio-economic disadvantage (AG01) and School environment (S01C only) you do not need to submit an EAS application as UAC automatically generate an electronic application for you.
 All Financial disadvantage claims must be submitted to UAC before Friday 20 November 2020 to be considered.

 - Submit your SRS application through UAC

-- SRS eligibility
+- SRS conditional offers

 We will confirm your SRS eligibility following the ATAR release.
 To receive this advice, you will need to have already set a UTS course as one of your preferences.

 SRS offer will be made to students who: